Transitioning Back to UST

 - "Intercambios" – Language Partners.
 Practice your second language by spending time with an international student.
 Contact ELS at 651.962.5990

-- Student Employment at International Education Center, International Recruiting and Admissions, or International Student Services.
+- Student Employment at the Office of Study Abroad, International Admissions, or International Student Services.

 - Get paid to help at our Study Abroad Orientation in November and April.
-Your insights, stories and advice are invaluable to students preparing to go abroad and most appreciated by the IEC staff.
+Your insights, stories and advice are invaluable to students preparing to go abroad and most appreciated by the Study Abroad staff.
 This is a fun way to put your experience to use and get paid for doing it.
 By attending a short training and both orientations students will receive a $100 stipend.
-Each fall, the IEC will contact returnees and encourage them to apply to be an orientation leader.
+Each fall, the Office of Study Abroad will contact returnees and encourage them to apply to be an orientation leader.
 Feel free to contact us beforehand at email@example.com if you are interested.

 - Volunteers in Action (VIA) – a service organization on campus that serves the people of the Twin Cities Metro Area.